travis-ci/docs-travis-ci-com/user/enterprise/tcie-3.x-setting-up-travis-ci-enterprise.md

   * A valid Travis CI Enterprise license or [trial license](https://enterprise.travis-ci.com/signup).
   >Note: The [High Availability](/user/enterprise/high-availability/) option does not require any additional trial or production license configuration.
 GitOps and Snapshots support need to be separately enabled for each license.
   * **Two** virtual machines on your private cloud that meet the [system requirements](#system-requirements).
   * Set up the first vm as a Kubernetes / kURL host.
-It will be the Travis CI Enterprise 3 Core Services environment.
+This is the Travis CI Enterprise 3 Core Services environment.
   * Set the second vm as Worker Machine host - or configure Kubernetes cluster for dockerized Worker Images/LXD Host for lxd-based Worker Images.
-This will be the Travis CI Enterprise Worker environment.
+This is the Travis CI Enterprise Worker environment.
   * If using a GitHub Cloud or GitHub Enterprise Server: Configure the `secret` and `clientid` of a GitHub.com or GitHub Enterprise [OAuth application](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/registering-oauth-apps/) with:

     - *Homepage URL* - `https://<your-travis-ci-enterprise-domain>`